tomorrowflow/context-portal/README.md

 ## Available ConPort Tools

-The ConPort server exposes the following tools via MCP.
+The ConPort server exposes the following tools via MCP, allowing interaction with the underlying **project knowledge graph**.
+These tools facilitate the **Retrieval** aspect crucial for **Augmented Generation (RAG)** by AI agents.
 All tools require a `workspace_id` argument (string, required) to specify the target project workspace.

 *   **Product Context Management:**
     *   `get_product_context`: Retrieves the overall project goals, features, and architecture.